 For some authors, creating a large body of work doesn’t mean quality has to suffer.
 Unfortunately, there are readers and critics who make exactly that assumption.
 As a result, when you’re as prolific as Stephen King, you’re prone to the following dangers: –Folks using verbs like “spewing,” “spitting,” “cranking out,” or “vomiting” in reference to […]Read more "Stephen King’s THE BAZAAR OF BAD DREAMS"

-I saw an article on Facebook the other day about why some individual can’t like/respect/support Stephen King.
+I read an article the other day bashing the work of Stephen King.
 I disagreed with it.
 Not that one can’t dislike King and have legitimate reasons for doing so.
 One of my favorite readers and horror friends actively dislikes King’s work, but he has well-articulated reasons for his stance.
-Granted, I […]Read more "Stephen King: What We Can’t Say Enough"
+Granted, I totally disagree with […]Read more "Stephen King: What We Can’t Say Enough"

 Me (eyes shuttering open at 3:54 in the morning): What?
 Voices (sitting on the edge of the bed like Kramer in one of my favorite Seinfeld episodes, the one where Kramer decides to change his sleep schedule to become more productive): Hey.
 Me (with an edge): What?
 Voices: I was thinking, you know that series […]Read more "Excerpt from Life of an Insomniac Writer"